WatchDogStudios/ApertureUI-Docs/apuidocs/docs/cpp_manual/debugger.md

 #### Event log

-The debugger puts in its own system interface layer to intercept the logging messages going out of RmlUi.
+The debugger puts in its own system interface layer to intercept the logging messages going out of APUI.
 The log beacon (a little exclamation mark) will become visible in the top-right corner of its context when a new log message has been sent.
 You can open the log by clicking on the beacon or opening the debugger and clicking on the `Event Log` button.

 #### Outline renderer